jhass/configurate/README.md

 [![Coverage Status](https://coveralls.io/repos/MrZYX/configurate/badge.png?branch=master)](https://coveralls.io/r/MrZYX/configurate)

 Configurate allows you to specify a chain of configuration providers which are queried in order until one returns a value.
-This allows scenarios like overiding settings your default settings with a user configuration file and let those be overidden by environment variables.
-The query interface allows to group and nest your configuration options to a pratically unlimited level.
+This allows scenarios like overriding settings your default settings with a user configuration file and let those be overridden by environment variables.
+The query interface allows to group and nest your configuration options to a practically unlimited level.

 Configurate works with Ruby 1.9.2 or later.